 As identified during previous planning efforts, this project addresses a gap in public access to the North Fork Nooksack River that has caused several issues and concerns.
-Current access sites, Horseshoe Bend Trailhead and Welcome Bridge are 19 miles apart, a distance that is too far for day trips which is leading boaters and paddlers to establish unmanaged sites to put-in and take-out their boats to accommodate a day-trip.
+Current access sites, Horseshoe Bend Trailhead and Welcome Bridge are 19 miles apart, a distance that is too far for day trips which is leading boaters and paddlers to establish unmanaged sites to put-in and take-out their boats to accommodate a day trip.
 Illegal trespassing on public and private lands has become an issue, as it often leads to the destruction of sensitive riparian habitat and works against current efforts to restore the riparian forest in the area.
-One site in particular, Boulder Creek, has seen the most impacts, and is home to high-value salmon spawning habitat.
 User groups are also parking along the shoulder of Washington State Route 542 creating a safety issue for both vehicles driving through the area, and pedestrians loading and unloading their gear.
 This has become a concern of the Washington Department of Transportation who owns and manages the state route.
 Establishing a managed site within this area for river access and outdoor recreation opportunities will help alleviate some of these issues and concerns.